kangarko/Minebot/README.md

 ### Flexible Storage Options
 - Support for MongoDB, MySQL, and SQLite
-- Choose the database solution that fits your needs

 ### Fully Customizable
 - Configure every aspect through a single settings file